 Now find the database you want to open and double click on it.
 The database will open with diagnostic mode already enabled.
 This means that:

-Opening a database in diagnostic mode does not affect the window arrangement – the database will still open with whatever windows were open the last time the database is saved (or your custom arrangement if you’ve set up an initial window list – see Newly Opened Database Window Arrangement).
+Opening a database in diagnostic mode does not affect the window arrangement – the database will still open with whatever windows were open the last time the database was saved (or your custom arrangement if you’ve set up an initial window list – see Newly Opened Database Window Arrangement).
 If you want to open up just the data sheet, right click on the database in the Find & Open dialog and choose Open Data Sheet Only.

 When you’re finished with diagnostic mode, you can use the Database Options dialog to turn it off and resume normal operation for this database, or you can simply close the database.
 When the database is re-opened again it will be in normal mode, unless you again use the Find & Open dialog to re-open it in diagnostic mode.